Catherine22/Frontend-Development/JavaScript/README.md

 ## Constructor Function

-Instead of using `Object.create()`, we can use Constructor Function.
+Instead of using `Object.create()`, you can use Constructor Function.
-With `new` keyword, we are creating a new object.
+With `new` keyword, you are creating a new object.

 Two rules to implement a constructor function: